I have always washed my fabrics before making a quilt, and most of my students follow my advice. However there was a few that

 disagreed, but my recent mishap has convinced all.

-Let’s start at the beginIMG_1542ning by explaining why I have always prewashed my fabrics.
+Let’s start at the beginning by explaining why I have always prewashed my fabrics.
 Since we work with 100% cotton fabrics, I strongly feel that we need to get it to shrink before we start our quilts.
 And cotton will shrink with the heat in the dryer.

 I don’t feel the need to wash in warm water, I have a lukewarm setting on my washer, but I do use the dryer (cotton setting).
 When a student hesitates, I ask who will the quilt go to?
 If it is for a child, you can bet the mother will wash in cold and use the dryer.
 Being a mother of 3 young boys I can vouch that the first night they will sleep with a new quilt, there will be an accident.
 I remember having to wash a brand new quilt at 2A.M.
 And when a child is sick, we don’t hesitate to just throw it in the wash and in the middle of winter… who will try to hang out to dry?